-Water heaters, in a lot of ways, are your home's forgotten appliance.
-If you're like most homeowners, you probably don't service your water heater on a regular basis.
+Water heaters, in a lot of ways, are your home’s forgotten appliance.
+If you’re like most homeowners, you probably don’t service your water heater regularly.
 As long as hot water is coming out of the faucet, all is well.
 Right?

 Well… sort of.
-Most water heaters need more attention that most people give them.
+Most water heaters need more attention than most people give them.
 There may be festering problems that cause the water heater to break down.
 There could be safety concerns, too.

 Let’s consider some of the safety and operation-related issues that can crop up with water heaters.
 We’ll start with the serious stuff — actual safety hazards — and move on to nuisances such as leaks, water damage, and part failures.